mozilla/addons-server/docs/topics/install/docker.rst

 This allows processes to allocate more `memory map areas`_.

-Docker for Windows only: elasticsearch container exits with code 137
+Connection to elasticsearch timed out (elasticsearch container exits with code 137)
 --------------------------------------------------------------------

 ``docker-compose up -d`` brings up all containers, but running